Table of Contents

 Contrast-enhanced MDCT shows a heterogenous centripetal lesion.
 Non-enhanced CT scans typically reveal a hypo-attenuating lesion that can range in size from few cubic centimeters up to 25 cm³.
 Central lesion calcifications are more common with larger lesions.

-T1-weighted MRI shows a heterogenous lesion with peripheral hypo-intensity and possibly central hyperintensity.
+T1-weighted MRI shows a heterogeneous lesion with peripheral hypo-intensity and possibly central hyperintensity.
 T2-weighted MRI images show a very hyperintense lesion.
 Hemangiomas show post-contrast enhancement after contrast administration on CT and MRI.

 Adrenal Gland Schwannoma